A massive quiescent galaxy at redshift 4.658: Methods

 We mask out the narrow emission lines in our spectrum during our Bagpipes fitting due to likely AGN contributions, whereas Bagpipes is only capable of modelling emission lines from star-forming regions.
 We do however still include a nebular model in our Bagpipes fit to allow for the possibility of nebular continuum emission from star-forming regions.
 We assume a stellar-birth-cloud lifetime of 10 Myr, and vary the logarithm of the ionization parameter, U, from log$_{10}(U) = -4$ to $-2$.
 We also allow the logarithm of the gas-phase metallicity, $Z_\mathrm{g}$, to vary freely from log$_{10}(Z_\mathrm{g}/\mathrm{Z_\odot}) = -2.45$ to 0.55.
 Because our eventual fitted model only includes an extremely small amount of star formation within the last 10 Myr for GS-9209, this nebular component makes a negligible contribution to the fitted model spectrum.

-We model attenuation of the above components by dust using the model of \cite{Noll2009, Salim2018}, which is parameterised as a power-law deviation from the Calzetti dust attenuation law \cite{Calzetti2000}, and also includes a Drude profile to model the 2175\AA\ bump.
+We model attenuation of the above components by dust using the model of \citesupp{Noll2009, Salim2018}, which is parameterised as a power-law deviation from the Calzetti dust attenuation law \citesupp{Calzetti2000}, and also includes a Drude profile to model the 2175\AA\ bump.
 We allow the $V-$band attenuation, $A_V$ to vary from $0-4$ magnitudes.
 We further assume that attenuation is multiplied by an additional factor for all stars with ages below 10 Myr, and resulting nebular emission.
 This factor is commonly assumed to be 2, however we allow this to vary from 1 to 5.

 We allow redshift to vary, using a narrow Gaussian prior with a mean of 4.66 and standard deviation of 0.01.
 We additionally convolve the spectral model with a Gaussian kernel in velocity space, to account for velocity dispersion in our target galaxy.
 The width of this kernel is allowed to vary with a logarithmic prior across a range from $50-500$ km s$^{-1}$.
+The resolution of our spectroscopic data is high enough that the total dispersion is dominated by stellar velocity dispersion within the target galaxy, which has a standard deviation of $\sigma\simeq250$ km s$^{-1}$, compared with the average instrumental dispersion of $\sigma\simeq128$ km s$^{-1}$.

 Separately from the above components, we also include a model for AGN continuum, broad H$\alpha$ and H$\beta$ emission.
-Following \cite{vandenberk2001}, we model AGN continuum emission with a broken power law, with two spectral indices and a break at $\lambda_\mathrm{rest}=5000$\AA\ in the rest frame.
-We vary the spectral index at $\lambda_\mathrm{rest} < 5000$\AA\ using a Gaussian prior with a mean value of $\alpha_\lambda=-1.5$ ($\alpha_\nu=-0.5)$ and standard deviation of 0.1.
-We also vary the spectral index at $\lambda_\mathrm{rest} > 5000$\AA\ using a Gaussian prior with a mean value of $\alpha_\lambda=0.5$ ($\alpha_\nu=-2.5)$ and standard deviation of 0.2.
-We parameterise the normalisation of the AGN continuum component using $f_{5100}$, the flux at rest-frame 5100\AA, which we allow to vary with a linear prior from 0 to $10^{-19}$ erg s$^{-1}$ cm$^{-2}$ \AA$^{-1}$.
+Following \citesupp{vandenberk2001}, we model AGN continuum emission with a broken power law, with two spectral indices and a break at $\lambda_\mathrm{rest}=5000$ \AA\ in the rest frame.
+We vary the spectral index at $\lambda_\mathrm{rest} < 5000$ \AA\ using a Gaussian prior with a mean value of $\alpha_\lambda=-1.5$ ($\alpha_\nu=-0.5)$ and standard deviation of 0.5.
+We also vary the spectral index at $\lambda_\mathrm{rest} > 5000$ \AA\ using a Gaussian prior with a mean value of $\alpha_\lambda=0.5$ ($\alpha_\nu=-2.5)$ and standard deviation of 0.5.
+We parameterise the normalisation of the AGN continuum component using $f_{5100}$, the flux at rest-frame 5100 \AA, which we allow to vary with a linear prior from 0 to $10^{-19}$ erg s$^{-1}$ cm$^{-2}$ \AA$^{-1}$.